GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 ### PageSpeed Insights (PSI)

-[PSI](https://pagespeed.web.dev/) is a tool that reports lab data from CrUX _and_ field data from Lighthouse for a given page.
+[PSI](https://pagespeed.web.dev/) is a tool that reports field data from CrUX _and_ field lab from Lighthouse for a given page.

 #### When to use PSI